Lower & Upper Elementary

 Ages: 6-12 years

 Students in the Elementary Program work in and outside of the classroom.
-This program serves children ages 6-9 years in the 1st-5th grade.
-The class is split into two groups: 1st-2nd grade and 3rd-5th grade.
-Each group has up to 15 students, one lead teacher, and a part-time assistant teacher works between the two classrooms.
+This program serves children in the 1st-6th grade.
+The class is split into two groups: Lower Elementary and Upper Elementary.
+Each group has up to 20 students, one lead teacher, and a part-time assistant teacher works between the two classrooms.
 The students have a blend of separate and community learning time between the Lower and Upper Elementary grades.
 Careful work, lessons, and projects are experianced in the classroom during workcycle.
 Outside of the classroom, students participate in outdoor learning, community work, and multiple field trips during the school year...this is what Montessori describes as "going out".

 Group is an important way to start the day and come together as a classroom.
 Classroom tasks, discussions, meetings, lessons and presentations are some ways the students participate in group.

 Math lessons can focus on algebra, geometry, and furthering the decimal system.
 Repetition, grade level, and ability factor into child specific math lessons.
 Hands on math material with the absence of a calculator help the child understand the process of great math concepts.

 Science exploration is rich as the children study the outside world and with hands on Montessori learning materials.
 Some areas of interest include botany, biology, zoology, and geology.
 Children work on the scientific process and clear communication.
 Research is a focused learning experiance and skill presented in the elementary program.

 Language study encompasses writing (cursive and print), reading (leveled books), creative expression (poetry, historical pieces, oral presentations), grammar, spelling lists (given weekly), and other Montessori language lessons appropriate for grades 1st-5th grade and beyond.